codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 ## apps available
 - [**Analyze Merge Requests**](./src/apps/analyze-merge-requests/README.md): analyze the merge requests of a gitlab group
-- [**Write Gitlab Group Project details**](./src/apps/write-group-projects/README.md): write the GitLab project details of projects in a GitLab group
+- [**Write Gitlab Group Project details**](./src/apps/write-group-projects/README.md): write to a csv file the GitLab project details of projects in a GitLab group
 - [**Clone Gitlab Projects**](./src/apps/clone-group-repos/README.md): clone all the projects contained in a GitLab group